openstream/woocommerce-runmyaccounts/readme.txt

 * Create an invoice, if client does not register on checkout page, does not work.

 == Changelog ==
+= 1.4.0 =
+* Tweak - added warning if PHP version is too low
+* Compatibility - tested up to WordPress 5.4.1 and WooCommerce 4.2.0

 = 1.3.3 =
 * Tweak - optimized code to publish on wordpress.org
 * Localization - added Swiss and Swiss (formal) translation